-On Thursday evenings, Pastor Gabe is teaching through the books of 1 and 2 Kings, and 1 and 2 Chronicles at his home.
+On Thursday evenings, Pastor Gabe is teaching through 2 Chronicles at his home.
 Food is served at 6:00, study starts at 6:30, and finished by 7:30.

 Daily Bible Study Podcast

 Five days a week, you can catch Pastor Gabe teaching through a New and Old Testament book of the Bible on his daily podcast!
 On Fridays, he takes questions from listeners.
 Visit wwutt.podbean.com to subscribe.

 On Wednesday nights during the school year, we offer the kids ministry known world-wide as AWANA (Approved Workmen Are Not Ashamed).
 It starts at 6:00 and wraps up shortly before 8:00, for kindergarten through high school.
 (Childcare is available for pre-K and under as long as the parents remain on the premises.)

 Every Sunday morning from 9:30 to 10:15, we have Sunday school available for all ages, babies on up through adults.
 There are great Bible lessons and activities for your kids to take part in!

 Our church supports a strong network of homeschoolers that meet once a week at our building.
 For more information about how to connect with our homeschool families, visit with Beki Hughes or Adrea Solano.

 We have another homeschool co-op that meets at our church on Fridays, or meets off-campus at a museum or a zoo for a homeschool outing.
 For more info, visit with Beki Hughes or Leslie Korman.